 How to Fit & Replace a Radiator

-Removing and replacing radiators that aren’t working properly will save you energy.
-Ensuring that your central heating is working efficiently is a must, not just for your own comfort, but also for your bank balance.
+Removing and replacing radiators that aren’t working correctly can be an excellent way to save energy, ensuring that your central heating is working to the best of its ability (because let's face it, nobody wants to be cold!)
+Efficiency is a must when it comes to heating our homes, not just for your own comfort, but also for your bank account!

 Read on to find out how to remove and replace a radiator…

-Replacing your radiator depends on the quality of your installation, the unit itself, and the upkeep of the radiator - including its age.
+Replacing your radiator can depend on a variety of factors, but some of the common reasons we believe you might want to trade your radiator for a new one are as follows: the quality of your installation, the unit itself, and the upkeep of the radiator, including its age.

 Read more: Heating Advice: How to Check Your Radiators

-Some of the kit you’ll need when it comes to removing and replacing your radiator includes:
+Like all DIY projects, you'll need some handy tools at the ready for when you tackle replacing a radiator.
+Some of the kits you’ll need when it comes to removing and replacing your radiator include:

 - Spirit level